awsdocs/amazon-rds-user-guide/doc_source/postgresql-kerberos-setting-up.md

 ## Step 5: Create or Modify a PostgreSQL DB instance<a name="postgresql-kerberos-setting-up.create-modify"></a>

 Create or modify a PostgreSQL DB instance for use with your directory\.
 You can use the console, CLI, or RDS API to associate a DB instance with a directory\.
 You can do this in one of the following ways:
-+   Create a new PostgreSQL DB instance using the console, the [create\-db\-instance](https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-instance.html) CLI command, or the [CreateDBInstance](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBInstance.html) RDS API operation\.
-For instructions, see [Creating a DB Instance Running the PostgreSQL Database Engine](USER_CreatePostgreSQLInstance.md)\.
++   Create a new PostgreSQL DB instance using the console, the [ create\-db\-instance](https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-instance.html) CLI command, or the [CreateDBInstance](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBInstance.html) RDS API operation\.
+For instructions, see [Creating an Amazon RDS DB Instance](USER_CreateDBInstance.md)\.
 +   Modify an existing PostgreSQL DB instance using the console, the [modify\-db\-instance](https://docs.aws.amazon.com/cli/latest/reference/rds/modify-db-instance.html) CLI command, or the [ModifyDBInstance](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_ModifyDBInstance.html) RDS API operation\.
 For instructions, see [Modifying an Amazon RDS DB Instance](Overview.DBInstance.Modifying.md)\.
 +   Restore a PostgreSQL DB instance from a DB snapshot using the console, the [restore\-db\-instance\-from\-db\-snapshot](https://docs.aws.amazon.com/cli/latest/reference/rds/restore-db-instance-from-db-snapshot.html) CLI command, or the [ RestoreDBInstanceFromDBSnapshot](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_RestoreDBInstanceFromDBSnapshot.html) RDS API operation\.
 For instructions, see [Restoring from a DB Snapshot](USER_RestoreFromSnapshot.md)\.
 +   Restore a PostgreSQL DB instance to a point\-in\-time using the console, the [ restore\-db\-instance\-to\-point\-in\-time](https://docs.aws.amazon.com/cli/latest/reference/rds/restore-db-instance-to-point-in-time.html) CLI command, or the [ RestoreDBInstanceToPointInTime](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_RestoreDBInstanceToPointInTime.html) RDS API operation\.
 For instructions, see [Restoring a DB Instance to a Specified Time](USER_PIT.md)\.